vg-lab/neurolots/README.md

 ## Running

-If building process was ok, you can try NeuroTessMesh with the command:
+If building process was OK, you can try NeuroTessMesh with the command:

 ```bash
 ./bin/NeuroTessMesh -swc nsol/tests/ExampleNeuron.swc
 ```

-All the features can be accesed using the NeuroTessMesh GUI but some of them are also available through CLI.
+All the features can be accessed using the NeuroTessMesh GUI but some of them are also available through CLI.
 Running the following can provide a list of the CLI arguments NeuroTessMesh accepts: